nileshjawarkar/obsidian/Java-EE-8/Miscellaneous/SSO on TomEE.md

 <Valve className="org.apache.catalina.authenticator.SingleSignOn" />
 ```

+- TomEE contains a processing pipeline, which is a chain of processes that will be executed per request to produce the response.
+These processes are the Tomcat’s [valves](https://tomcat.apache.org/tomcat-10.0-doc/config/valve.html#Introduction).
+- For instance, the SSO on Tomcat is implemented as a valve.
 ### Configure Realm - Realm basically controls, the way credentials repository is used to validate the user.

 In this example, we will be using default realm, which uses tomcat-users.xml as credential repository.